Lower Housatonic River Dredging / Deepening

 - Dredging restored the channel to its authorized depth of 18 feet, and 200 feet wide, from south of Goose Island to beyond the end of the breakwater at the mouth of the river.

-- CASHMAN used a total of eight vessels working 24/7 to complete this project: a hopper dredge, bucket dredge, two barges, three tugboats, and a boat to pump the sand onto
+- CASHMAN used a total of eight vessels working 24/7 to complete this project: a hopper dredge, bucket dredge, two barges, three tugboats, and a boat to pump the sand onto the beach.

 - The project serves as a model for other dredging programs by not only providing safe navigation, but also by using the dredge material beneficially for beach nourishment, thereby avoiding disposal in Long Island Sound.